 However, IVF requires more fertility medications and has more associated costs.
 The IVF procedure is more expensive than artificial insemination, so consulting with your fertility specialist given your unique source of infertility will be necessary to determine whether IVF or IUI is right for you.

-The best way to determine whether IUI or IVF is right for you is to consult with a fertility doctor.
+The best way to determine whether IUI or IVF is right for you is to consult with a fertility specialist.
 Ultimately, you may know the right decision for you, but doctors can provide expert recommendations based on your age, health, and the cause of your infertility.

 Typically, younger couples see more success with IUI, so they may be better candidates for the service.
 However, if fertilization is not successful and multiple rounds of IUI are needed, this service can become expensive.
 For this reason, it is important to weigh the costs, benefits, and risks before making your decision.